Hurshid Pasha

-Hurshid Ahmed Pasha (sometimes written Khurshid Ahmed Pasha; Hurşid Ahmed Paşa, خورشيد احمد پاشا; died 30 November 1822) was an Ottoman general and Grand Vizier during the early 19th century.
+Hurshid Ahmed Pasha (Note: Hurşid Ahmed Paşa, خورشيد احمد پاشا, sometimes spelt Khurshid.
+In Serbian, he was also known as Rušid-paša.) (died 20 November 1822) was an Ottoman general and Grand Vizier during the early 19th century.
 Of Georgian descent, he was kidnapped and taken to Constantinople as a youth, where he was enrolled in the Janissaries and eventually appointed to several high positions.
 He successfully suppressed an uprising in Serbia in October 1813 and held the position of Grand Vizier between 1813 and 1815.
 In late 1820, he was charged with the suppression of Ali Pasha of Yanina's revolt.
 Soon after this, a Greek uprising began in the Morea.
 Hurshid Pasha defeated Ali Pasha and had him killed in early 1822, but his subordinates failed to put down the Greek uprising.
-He committed suicide after receiving a message from the Sultan in November 1822, for reasons that remain unclear.
+The circumstances of his death remain disputed; however, modern scholarship records that he died at Yenişehir (Larissa) on 20 November 1822.

 Early life

 He was born in the Caucasus and was of Georgian descent.
 He was kidnapped and taken to Constantinople as a youth, converted to Islam and enrolled in the Janissaries.
 There he acquired the favour of Sultan Mahmud II and occupied several high positions.